oktadev/okta-blog/_source/_posts/2020-06-26-spring-boot-vue-kotlin.md

 First, you're going to take a look at the resource server and make sure that it’s all working.

-## Create a Spring Boot Resource Server with Kotlin
+## Build a Spring Boot Resource Server with Kotlin

 The Kotlin resource server is pretty simple.
 Spring has done a great job reducing boilerplate code.
 There are four Kotlin source files in the project, all in the `com.okta.springbootvue` package: